Avatar of Spoopy Scary

 Bio

-I'm 26 years old and I have learned not to share too much of my personal life on the internet.
-I work as an English and writing tutor at a local college.
+I'm too old for this shit and I have learned not to share too much of my personal life on the internet.
+I earned a 4-year English degree, work as an English and writing tutor at a local college, a communications copywriter for a non-profit, and I'm a development editor at an academic publishing company.
+That means I word good.

 Prime Rib Boneheads